Attractions, Museums and Historic Sites Now Open in Raleigh, N.C.

 The 164-acre museum park continues to welcome visitors from dawn to dusk each day, with nearly 100,000 monthly visitors enjoying a blooming sunflower field, spacious areas for socially-distanced meet-ups and art pieces by local, national and international artists this spring and summer.

 The state's most visited museum—drawing nearly one million visitors to downtown Raleigh each year—is one that teaches visitors about the natural world.
-Reopening Tues., Sept.
-22, the free-to-visit North Carolina Museum of Natural Sciences offers more than 25 permanent exhibitions, including looks at N.C.'s Mountain, Piedmont and Coastal Plain region habitats and wildlife along with discoveries found in the sea and underground.
+The free-to-visit North Carolina Museum of Natural Sciences offers more than 25 permanent exhibitions, including looks at N.C.'s Mountain, Piedmont and Coastal Plain region habitats and wildlife along with discoveries found in the sea and underground.

 Free, timed-entry tickets will be required as the museum will be opening at a limited capacity to start.
 Guests should reserve their tickets in advance online.